oracle-livelabs/adb/shared/adb-speaks-human/setup-environment/setup-environment.md

 >**Note:** This policy allows any Autonomous Database in the specified compartment to access OCI Generative AI.
 In a production environment, ensure your policy's scope is minimally inclusive.

-## Task 3: Provision an ADB Instance, Load Data, and Install the Select AI Application
+## Task 3: Provision an ADB Instance, Load Data, and Install the Select AI Demo Application
 [](include:stacks-provision-adb-select-ai.md)